TestCentric/testcentric-gui/src/TestCentric/testcentric.gui/Elements/README.md

 `IControlElement` is a bit of an anomaly.
 Unlike other interfaces, it may only be used by elements that are based on Windows Controls.
 It extends `IViewElement` to add properties `Location`, `Size`, `ClientSize`, `ContextMenu` and `ContextMenuStrip`.

-**NOTE:** The `ContextMenu` property returns a Windows `Menu` instance and `ContextMenuStrip` returns a `ToolStripDropDownMenu`, both of these exposingt he underlying Windows implementation.
+**NOTE:** The `ContextMenu` property returns a Windows `Menu` instance and `ContextMenuStrip` returns a `ToolStripDropDownMenu`, both of these exposing the underlying Windows implementation.
 This interface and its use will be reviewed in the future.

 ### IListBox